wei-kiat-tan/weikiat98.github.io/index.md

 R programming Portfolio

-This section contains works from my time taking this course offered by SUSS where I use R language to perform data import, cleaning, manipulation, visualisation and lastly storytelling.
+This section contains mainly works from my time taking this course offered by SUSS where I use R language to perform data import, cleaning, manipulation, visualisation and lastly storytelling.
+Personal work using R language can also be found in this section.

 ## Other Involvements